"Live quietly and work with your hands." St. Paul

 Anything, visible or invisible, may be contemplated.
 However, some things tend to draw the contemplative eye more closely than others.
-My artwork, and this website, are created with this in mind, out of a meditative intention for all viewers, to foster and encourage a calm vitality, an energy of peace.
+My artwork, and this website, are created with this in mind, out of a meditative intention for all viewers.
+You will find here both visual work and poetry.

 It is not a commercial site, the ubiquitous, undismissable, shopping cart not withstanding.
 My intention is a portfolio site, as well as a forum for possible discussion.

 An example of my newest work is the ballpoint drawing of the Turf-domed Hermitage Community illustrations for my next story.
 Other examples can be found under "New Work."

 Also on this page you may see: an oil pastel drawing, a Square Mandala, and two books: One of contemplative photos of the sky over a summer lake, which is available here: https://www.blurb.com/b/10223436-equivalenting

 and anther called Dunescapes: https://www.blurb.com/b/10351636-dunescapes